KAKADIYAS/Certificates-Tushal-Kakadiya/README.md

-## Hello!, This is Tushal Kakadiya's webpage
+  ## Hello!, Good to see you here

-### "Thank you for expressing interest in reviewing my achievements.
+### "Thank you for expressing interest in reviewing my achievements/Certifications.
 Please click on the following list to view individual certificates.” 📜

 ## 1 [Python for Data Science badge, IBM](https://www.credly.com/badges/0d987d84-ee89-47e8-951b-e24d923cb5cd/linked_in_profile) 🔗